 Here are the 5 days of an exciting journey in brief,

 Day 1: Reach Dehradun station by 7 am.
-Start driving to the base camp of Sari village and reach in the early evening.
-Do a half an hour trek to Deoria Tal and pitch the camp near crystal clear lake for the night.
+Start driving to Chopta and reach in the early evening.
+Overnight stay in Chopta

-Day 2: Descend back to Sari Village.
-Post breakfast we leave for Chopta base village.
-Enjoy a 16 km drive before we start the trek towards Tungnath and Chandrashilla.
+Day 2: Early in the morning we start the trek towards Tungnath and Chandrashilla.
 Explore the rich cultural heritage and head back to Chopta to camp for a good night’s sleep.

 Day 3: Say bye to Chopta.
 Reach Joshimath and relax for a while.
 Style yourself up and shop in the market of Joshimath.
 Visit Joshimath Temple, head back to Joshimath village and enjoy the rest of the night.